 - If you have to clean the main pot (not the inner pot) make sure it is cold and not plugged into electric and wipe it clean with a damp cloth.

 An Instant Pot is like any other kitchen gadget.
 If you look after it then it will last a long, long time.
 If you don’t then the chances are it is likely not to seal with you cook with it and the cooking time of recipes can dramatically increase.

 Follow our tips above to maintain and clean your Instant Pot Pressure Cooker and I am sure if you do it will last for a long time.
-Our 6 litre pressure cooker is now a year old and still looks shiny and brand new.

 If you don’t have an Instant Pot yet then the one below is the one we have: